collerlab-github/epifactors_cancer/pancancer_scripts/README.md

 ## 02_umap
 ### 01_umap
-This script generates a umap from the pancancer dataset.
+This script generates a umap from the pancancer dataset when using all epigenes or only top NMF genes.